sysadminmike/couch-to-postgres/README.md

 -------

-To handle UPDATE/INSERT/(DELETE todo) more configuration is required.
+To handle UPDATE/INSERT/DELETE more configuration is required.
 Note this is still experimental so I wouldnt point this at any production data.

 First install the postgres extension pgsql-http  at https://github.com/pramsey/pgsql-http